Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Introduction

-\paragraph{\titlebf{Floating-point functions dataset}} \TOCHECK{We release a dataset of 10 million real-world floating-point functions extracted from our study \footnote{Available at \url{https://doi.org/10.5281/zenodo.17055623}}.
-This dataset sets a new bar in terms of representativeness and scale, and can serve as a foundation for constructing new benchmarks and evaluating floating-point analysis tools.}
+\paragraph{\textbf{Floating-Point Functions Dataset and Challenge Benchmarks}} For the benefit of other researchers, we release a dataset of 10 million real-world floating-point functions extracted from our study \footnote{Available at \url{https://doi.org/10.5281/zenodo.17055622}.}.
+This dataset focuses on functions, since most static and dynamic floating-point reasoning tools today work on a per-function basis, so this dataset is most (immediately) relevant for their benchmarking.
+We intend this dataset to serve as a foundation for constructing new realistic benchmarks and evaluating floating-point reasoning tools in a practically relevant way, and invite others to contribute in this undertaking.

+We show how our corpus can be used to generate realistic, ready-to-run benchmarks that reflect real-world floating-point practice via a case study (\Cref{sec:case-study}) that extracts 59 self-contained C floating-point benchmarks from functions in our dataset.